bitcoin-ring/boltring-docs/docs/quickstart.md

 On the card creation form:

-1. Select the LNBits wallet you created in [Step 1](#step-1-create-an-lnbits-wallet)
+1. Select the LNBits wallet you created before
 1. Set a limit of satoshis per transaction (for example 50000)
 1. Set a limit of satoshis per day (for example 300000)
 1. Type a memorable name for your BoltRing